Best eSIM for Kenya Safari 2026 — Coverage Guide for Every Park

 Best eSIMs for safari coverage

 Safari eSIM runs exclusively on Safaricom with coverage tested in multiple parks.
 Airalo (Safaricom plan) delivers the same Safaricom coverage with more plan size options.
 Nomad uses Safaricom at a slightly cheaper price point than Airalo.
-GigSky and Ubigi also use Safaricom but are more expensive without coverage advantages.
 Avoid: Holafly and aloSIM (Airtel-based — minimal park coverage).

 How much data do you need on safari?